Chanson9892/react-router-demo/README.md

 # React Router Demo

 a demo to show how to go through different routes using react router.
+For more information, read https://chandler-hanson.medium.com/react-router-basics-e93c195e94f6

 ## Getting Started with Create React App